SpiralMoon/maplestory.openapi/java/README-en.md

 ### Region

-Currently, this library supports data retrieval from the KMS and MSEA regions.
+Currently, this library supports data retrieval from the KMS, TMS, MSEA regions.
 To access data from a specific region, import the corresponding namespace.

 ```java
 import dev.spiralmoon.maplestory.api.kms.*; // data from KMS